IELTS Speaking Practice | Equipment, Hi-Tech Equipment

 What do you suggest a person, for example, an old person, do if he or she cannot understand how to use modern equipment?

-That's easy, the first thing to do would be to ask for help in the store before buying a new piece of equipment for use in the home or a new electronic device.
+Well, that's easy, the first thing to do would be to ask for help in the store before buying a new piece of equipment for use in the home or a new electronic device.
 Ask the sales assistant to demonstrate all the functions and any other important points the user should be aware of.
+Or if you buy something online, then look for comments or reviews by other customers about how to use it.

 What do you suggest could be done to help old people understand how to use modern hi-tech equipment?